SunnyDeng/azure-content-dede/articles/media-services-build-smooth-streaming-apps.md

 		}
 		#endregion Adaptive Source Level Events

-4. Fügen Sie am Ende der <strong>mediaElement AdaptiveSourceOpened</strong> -Methode den folgenden Code hinzu, um die folgenden Ereignisse zu abonnieren:
+4. At the end of the <strong>mediaElement AdaptiveSourceOpened</strong> method, add the following code to subscribe to the events:

 		adaptiveSource.ManifestReadyEvent +=
 	                mediaElement_ManifestReady;